Navigation: Menu Commands > File Menu >

 JPEG Picture

-Saves a "good" quality JPEG image, though the quality isn't actually all that good relative to lossless formats (BMP, PNG, TIFF).
+Saves a JPEG image.
+For quality settings other than "Lossless", the quality generally isn't good relative to lossless formats (BMP, PNG, TIFF).

 Portable Network Graphics (PNG)